Sealand Youth Training Center Fire: Fire

 The fire, which was eventually blamed on a lit mosquito repellent coil, broke out shortly after midnight.
 Due to the abundance of flammable materials, the entire structure was quickly engulfed in flames.
 Though the fire started at about 12:30 a.m., firefighters in neighboring Sosin did not receive the alarm until around 1:30.
-By the time they arrived at around 2:00 a.m., the structure was already beginning to collapse.
+By the time they arrived at around 2 a.m., the structure was already beginning to collapse.
 Crews from 50 fire engines fought for over three hours to bring the fire under control.
 Fire department officials blamed the delay in calling for help on the fact that the center's staff lacked adequate training in how to respond to emergencies.
 Others attributed the delay to the fact that the fire damaged the center's phone line.

 Kang Kwon-Soo, the president of a kindergarten in Puchon, was at the center with his students.
 He described fleeing the blaze: "[T]he hall ways were too narrow, dark and covered in smoke.
 This resulted in great chaos.
 Teachers and students scurrying to escape the inferno got entangled with each other and tumbled to the ground.
 Some were screaming in terror while others were crying in agonized pain.
 It was like hell on earth."
 Twenty-four-year-old Kim Young-ho, an instructor at the camp, stated that he ran from door to door to announce the fire, but he could not open the door into Room 301.

 Six-year-old Kang Yu-Jong, who was hospitalized for burns, said: "I woke up in the middle of the night because of the hot floor.
 I saw furniture burning in the corner and the room filled with smoke.
 A teacher helped me and other kids out of the room but four other children could not get out because the flames were too fierce.
 As soon as we got outside, burning windows fell to the ground from the second and third floors."

-Victims
+Casualties

 Eighteen of the children, including all of those sleeping in room 301, were from the Somang Kindergarten in Seoul.
 One child in Room 223 died.
 The bodies of the children in room 301 were found huddled together and hugging one another, cornered by the flames that were near the door.
 It took forensic scientists two weeks to identify all the bodies.

-Most of the victims were between five and seven years of age, and were either killed by the flames or by toxic fumes.
+Most of the victims were between five and seven years of age, and were either killed by the flames or by inhalation of the toxic fumes.
 The victims' bodies were burnt beyond recognition.
 Two other children and an adult were injured.